British Choirs on the Net

 • Kaleidoscope Girls Choir, County Antrim Based in County Antrim, Kaleidoscope started life as a training organisation for Loughside Chamber Choir, but in recent years the teenage group has become very successful in its own right.
 Kaleidoscope operates in junior and senior sections, with the main group in Newtownabbey being complemented by a twin organisation in County Armagh.
 The girls work on the same repertoire and then join together for concerts and competitions.

-• Kaleidoscope, Lichfield, Staffordshire: e-mail only: contact Anne Mapley A ladies choir, was formed in 1994 to promote and foster a love of singing and aid selected charities wherever possible.
+• Kaleidoscope, Lichfield, Staffordshire A ladies choir, was formed in 1994 to promote and foster a love of singing and aid selected charities wherever possible.
 The name reflects the ethos of the choir in encouraging singers of all backgrounds, ages and abilities, and performing a real variety of music.
 There are currently 35 members lead by M.D.
 Louise Franks.
 We rehearse weekly in Lichfield, Staffordshire and have members from across much of South Staffordshire.

 • Keble College Chapel Choir, Oxford The Chapel Choir sings regular chapel services on Wednesday and Sunday in the vast neo-gothic splendour of Keble College Chapel, and is arguably one of the best mixed choirs in Oxford